alexmacarthur/wp-complete-open-graph/readme.txt

 = Default Settings =

 As a fallback for values that aren't filled automatically by a page or post, you can set default values for Open Graph data.
-If desired, you can force these individual values to be used globally, overriding whatever is set at a page level.
+If desired, you can force these individual values to be used globally, overriding whatever is set at a page/post level.

 * og:type
 * og:title
 * og:image
+* og:image:width
+* og:image:height
 * og:description
 * twitter:description
 * twitter:creator